malvikasharan/surrounded-by-giants/_posts/2020-09-02-dora-panel-open-science.md

 Let me start by listing the visible metric of success (quantitative assessment) that we have in this project: within 2 years, we have 30 chapters and 134 subchapters co-authored and supported by over 250 contributors and read and share worldwide by 1000s of people.

-Then we also have qualitative assessment process in place for acknowledgement of different types of contributions, which I have listed under five aspects:
+Then we also have a qualitative assessment process in place for acknowledgement of different types of contributions, which I have listed under five aspects:

 1. **Eligibility**: Who is eligible to participate?
 Anyone interested in contributing to the project is welcome.
 I believe each of us has some skills that are useful for someone else, and The Turing Way aims to be a vehicle for that.
 2. **System of acknowledgement**: To dismantle the traditional evaluation metric system, we promote a culture of collaboration.
 Opposite to individual ownership and competitive nature of academia, we promote shared ownership of the project outcome.